In order to get the nutrients your body needs, you have to discover the health benefits of foods.

 Understanding the Link Between What We Eat and Our Health

 Too many people avoid putting in the effort to understand what they eat every single day.
-They think there is no link between their body and the food they put into it.
+They think there is no link between their body and the food they put into them.

 Our focus is on helping you get the nutrients your body needs in the most efficient way possible.
-By providing you with easy-to-follow information about the foods that can truly help our bodies, you can eat a well balanced diet and start living a healthier, happier life.
+By providing easy-to-follow information about the foods that can genuinely help our bodies, you can eat a well balanced diet and start living a healthier, happier life.

 What are nutrients?

 Nutrients are the things that are required to sustain and support life processes.
 From building blocks in the soil to the nourishment your body needs to function correctly, nutrients are the stuff that keeps the wheels of metabolism turning.
-In essence, nutrients are the building blocks to our well-being, and we need them to survive.
+Nutrients are the building blocks of our well-being, and we need them to survive.
 The body uses nutrients stored within tissues, organs, and muscles to support normal physiological functions.
-Without proper nutrition, we become stressed, tired, sluggish, and may experience a wide range of symptoms, including lethargy, mood swings, headaches, brain fog, and brain activity changes.
+Without proper nutrition, we become stressed, tired, sluggish, and may experience various symptoms, including lethargy, mood swings, headaches, brain fog, and brain activity changes.

 Found in many foods, nutrients broadly define the stuff our bodies need to function at their peak.
-Everything from our overall physical health and personality to our cognitive abilities, spiritual development, and our sense of humor depends on having the proper nutrients in the right quantity and the right form.
+Everything from our overall physical health and personality to our cognitive abilities, spiritual development, and sense of humor depend on having the proper nutrients in the right quantity and form.